Private equity firm CD&R weighs offer for UK supermarket Morrisons | Business

 - United Kingdom

+A spokesperson for Morrisons had no immediate comment on CD&R's statement.
+Bradford, northern England-based Morrisons is Britain's fourth-largest grocer by sales, trailing market leader Tesco, Sainsbury's and Asda.

+It is being advised by Rothschilds.
 Shares in Morrisons, down 3% over the last year, closed on Friday at 182 pence, valuing the group at 4.33 billion pounds.

-A bid for Morrisons would follow Walmart's recent sale of a majority stake in Asda to the Issa brothers and private equity firm TDR Capital.
+CD&R's approach underlines private equity's growing appetite for UK supermarket assets, attracted by their cash generation and freehold assets.
+In February, Zuber and Mohsin Issa and private equity firm TDR Capital purchased a majority stake in Asda from Walmart in a deal valuing the target at 6.8 billion pounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)